MyPureCloud/developer-center-blog/source/2021-10-11-Q3-Retro/index.md

 3. **A new API Explorer**.
 The Developer Engagement team is in the final stages of releasing a new version of its API explorer.
 I just had a demonstration of it and I thought it was amazing and I think our development community will love it.
 Some of the new features include a redesigned wizard front end entering API data, stronger type checking and the ability to embed the API explorer directly in our technical documentation.
 Expect the beta to start soon and we would love feedback.

 The Developer Engagement team has been roaring through this year and I am excited and proud to see the content and capabilities being produced by this team.
 I am also ecstatic with the developer community we continue to build out.
 Many of the features and content we build come directly from our day-to-day interactions with you.
-2021 is almost done, but the work we have done this year is going to set
+Please keep the feedback coming,use the [developer forum](https://developer.genesys.cloud/forum/), and let's build something together.